uol-feps-soc-comp3931-project-2425/individual-project-rubayeaAlketbi/README.md

-# 🧠 Glioma Segmentation Using Multi-Modal MRI Configurations
+# 🧠 Evaluating the Effect of Multimodal MRI Channels on Automated 3D Glioma Segmentation using 3D U-Net

 > A deep learning-based investigation on the effect of different MRI modality combinations for glioma brain tumor segmentation using a 3D U-Net architecture.